section-engineering-education/engineering-education/articles/understand-hashing-in-cryptography/index.md

 ### What is Hashing

 A [hash value](https://en.wikipedia.org/wiki/Hash_function) is the output of plaintext or ciphertext.
 Hashing is a cryptographic technique that transforms any form of data into a special text string.
 For any given input, there is a deterministic output.
-In simpler terms, when you put a plaintext into a hashing algorithm, you get the exact outcome.
+When you put a plaintext into a hashing algorithm in simpler terms, you get the exact outcome.
 Suppose you change anything about the input or the plaintext to the hashing algorithm.
 The hashing output becomes different.

 ### How Hashing Works